 Dr Aulia Syakhroza is an Assistant Professor (Lecturer) of Strategy at The Business School (formerly Cass).
 She obtained her PhD from Judge Business School at University of Cambridge.
 She also holds an MPA in Public and Economic Policy from the London School of Economics and an undergraduate degree in Finance from Kelley School of Business at Indiana University, Bloomington.

-Her research focuses on market categorization and inequality in internal careers.
-In particular, she is interested in looking at how identity shapes a firm's market membership.
-Moreover, she is also interested in looking at how inequalities manifest within organizations.
+Her research focuses on market categorization and inequality.
+In particular, she is interested in looking at how identity shapes practice adoption and a firm's market membership.
+Moreover, she is also interested in looking at how inequalities manifest in organizations and what contingencies perpetuate or weaken them.

 Dr Syakhroza's work has been published in Academy of Management Journal and Social Forces.
 She won Best PhD Paper and was nominated for Best Paper at the Strategic Management Society Annual Conference 2016 in Berlin.